wefront/node-codis/README.md

 #### proxyAddrKey `string` `optional`

 Proxy address field.
 Usually when the codis-proxy is registered to zk, the field of the proxy address is called `addr`.
-If not, you can pass in a custom field.
+If not, you can pass in a custom field. link this:

-##### example

 ```js
 const nodeCodis = new NodeCodis({